-We dwell on the discomforts of typical sitting patterns of adults at work, and for all of the right reasons.
+We tend to dwell on the discomforts of typical sitting patterns of adults at work, and for all of the right reasons.

 However, the positional habits start much earlier than that- children in school.